 Diabetic Neuropathy is a condition where nerve damage occurs and can lead to severe pain.
 More than half of those who have been diagnosed with Diabetes have some type of nerve damage and Neuropathic pain associated with it.
 Symptoms of Diabetic Neuropathy can range from numbness, tingling, and weakness in the affected areas.
 Back pain can also come along from having Diabetic Neuropathy.
 Properly managing Diabetes and glucose levels can potentially stave off nerve damage or continuous nerve damage.
 For those who already have nerve damage and pain that comes from that, a pain management doctor can help properly diagnose that pain and come up with the best plan of care for that individual.

-Nerve damage from Diabetic Neuropathy happens because blood glucose (sugar) levels have remained too high for a long period of time.
+Nerve damage from Diabetic Neuropathy happens because blood glucose (sugar) levels have remained too high for a long period.
 Once the nerves have been damaged then pain signals are sent to the brain and Neuropathic pain often becomes chronic, meaning it is long-term and possibly even life-long.
 There are four main types of Diabetic Neuropathy, which are:

 Anyone of any age, who has Diabetes, can develop Neuropathy, and subsequently back pain (although the rates are higher in older people).
-The following leads people to having an increased risk of an from Diabetes:
+The following lead people to have an increased risk of from Diabetes:

-A History of Kidney Disease: The kidneys are two bean shaped organs that filter your blood to remove waste and water in order to create urine.
-Nerve damage can occur in those who have kidney disease, due to either nutrient unbalances and dialysis.
+A History of Kidney Disease: The kidneys are two bean-shaped organs that filter your blood to remove waste and water in order to create urine.
+Nerve damage can occur in those who have kidney disease, due to either nutrient unbalances or dialysis.
 Nerve damage from kidney disease can also continue to get worse over time.

 Having A Physically Demanding Job: Physically demanding jobs can easily lead to injury, which includes nerve damage.
 Along with that nerve damage, back pain can result from having to be on your feet all day, without the opportunity to sit or rest.